amilajack/eslint-plugin-flowtype-errors/readme.md

 ## Planned Implementations
 * Add more extensive tests
+* Allow Flow to be installed as peerDependency (currently uses latest Flow version)
 * Run flow minimal amount of times for faster linting
 * Custom formatting of flow error messages
 * Enable rules to allow and disallow specific flow errors